The Seven-Per-Cent Solution (film)

 The Seven-Per-Cent Solution is a 1976 mystery film directed by Herbert Ross and written by Nicholas Meyer.
 Based on Meyer's 1974 novel of the same name, it stars Alan Arkin, Vanessa Redgrave, Robert Duvall, and Nicol Williamson.

+In the film, Sherlock Holmes is apparently a delusional cocaine addict.
+He harasses the renowned mathematician Professor James Moriarty for no apparent reason.
+Dr. Watson and Mycroft Holmes arrange for Sherlock to receive treatment by Sigmund Freud, and Freud uncovers one of Sherlock's secrets.

 Plot

 Dr John H. Watson becomes convinced that his friend Sherlock Holmes, the famous private detective, is delusional—particularly in his belief that the renowned mathematician Professor James Moriarty is a criminal mastermind—as a result of his addiction to cocaine.
-Moriarty visits Watson to complain about being harassed by Holmes.
-Watson enlists the aid of Sherlock's brother, Mycroft, to trick Holmes into traveling to Vienna, where he will be treated by Sigmund Freud.

-During the course of his treatment, Holmes investigates a kidnapping case with international implications and Freud uncovers a dark personal secret suppressed in Holmes's subconscious.
+Moriarty visits Watson to complain about being harassed by Holmes and explains that he was the tutor of Sherlock and his brother Mycroft until "the tragedy" happened.
+When Watson inquires about the tragedy and tells Moriarty that Holmes never spoke about his youth, Moriarty is shocked and immediately leaves, unwilling to disclose any more details.